 3. Don’t use fields that need manual input

-It takes extra effort and time for users to fill out forms manually.
-This reduces the number of users completing it and your conversion rates.
 Only request the information available on user profiles to make it easy for them to confirm and submit the information.
-Fields that are not listed on users’ profiles, such as the phone number or gender, should be avoided.
+And avoid fields that are not listed on users’ profiles, such as phone numbers or genders.

 4. Use the Thank You page for more conversions